 Step 1: Check your current model

-Send /model to your bot (no arguments).
-It will tell you which model is currently active.
+Send /model status to your bot.
+It shows which model is currently active.

 Step 2: Switch using an alias